A Generalized Framework for Video Instance Segmentation: Related Works

 \textbf{Semi-online \& Offline} paradigms leverage multiple frames to take advantage of the rich temporal context.
-VisTR~\cite{VisTR} adopted DETR~\cite{DETR} and introduced the first end-to-end Transformer-based~\cite{Transformer} VIS architecture that eliminates heuristic association by taking a full video as an input and yielding video-level mask trajectories.
+VisTR~\cite{VisTR} adopted~\cite{DETR, Transformer} and introduced the first end-to-end VIS model by taking a full video as an input and yielding video-level mask trajectories.
 IFC~\cite{IFC} devised inter-frame communication that alleviates the heavy computation of VisTR and effectively encodes clip-wise information.
-SeqFormer~\cite{SeqFormer} proposed a Transformer decoder architecture that aggregates spatio-temporal contexts, iteratively decomposing multi-level features of clips using object queries.
+SeqFormer~\cite{SeqFormer} proposed an architecture that aggregates spatio-temporal contexts, iteratively decomposing multi-level features of clips using object queries.
 VITA~\cite{VITA} introduced a new offline paradigm, showing that video-level scene understanding can be achieved by building temporal interaction between frame-level object queries.

-Several methods~\cite{MaskProp, IFC, TubeFormerDeepLab} takes clip-level input and run sequentially with association algorithm during post-processing.
-However, since the emergence of long video benchmarks such as OVIS~\cite{OVIS-Dataset} and YouTube-VIS 2022, most existing offline methods~\cite{VisTR, IFC, Mask2Former-VIS, SeqFormer} cannot handle these benchmarks in an end-to-end manner as GPU memories cannot hold more than hundreds of frames.
+Several methods~\cite{MaskProp, IFC, TubeFormerDeepLab} take clip-level input and run sequentially with association algorithm during post-processing.
+However, since the emergence of long video benchmarks\cite{OVIS-Dataset}, most existing offline methods~\cite{VisTR, IFC, Mask2Former-VIS, SeqFormer} cannot handle these benchmarks in an end-to-end manner as GPU memories cannot hold more than hundreds of frames.
 Although IFC~\cite{IFC} proposed a post-processing algorithm to match clip-wise outputs, it depends on IoU between mask predictions of intersecting frames, thus computationally heavy.
-Recent EfficientVIS~\cite{EfficientVIS} proposed a method that stitches clip-wise outputs with minimal heuristics by making the model itself learn to infer over sequential clips.
+EfficientVIS~\cite{EfficientVIS} proposed a method that stitches clip-wise outputs with minimal heuristics by making the model itself learn to infer over sequential clips.